- 20.2-megapixel full frame sensor

 Naturally, the price point that justifies the moniker of "cheap" is in the eye of the beholder, but the EOS 6D was certainly less expensive than most full frames.

-Now, Canon has released the EOS 6D Mark II, an even better version that still won't break the bank.
+Now, Canon has released the Canon 6D Mark II, an even better version that still won't break the bank.

 Revisiting the Canon EOS 6D